jackmax/ATtiny_RC6_to_SIRC/README.md

 The program uses the single timer on the ATtiny for both receiving and sending in such a way to make it possible to receive and send simultaneously.

-Sending a modulated SIRC signal would be tricky with just one timer and so limited code space.
-Perhaps you could use the CPU to bang out the carrier wave and the timer interrupt to connect and disconnect it.

 ## Why
 I'm to lazy to get out of bed and press the power button on my PS2.
 Also, because OPL supports Bluetooth controllers now, I needed some way to select the game I want to play.without using the wired controller.
 I have a lot of ATtiny13-s so I decided to take one and make it befriend the PS2 :)